Bachelor of Science (BS)

 View Full Course

-This course examines ethical dilemmas specific to the IT industry through a systematic approach of the basic principles of ethics and the relationship of these principles to a technological and global society.
-Ethical decision-making and practical applications of ethics in a contemporary society are also explored.
+This course examines ethical considerations specific to the IT industry through a systematic approach of the basic principles of ethics and the relationship of these principles to a technological and global society.
+It also explores ethical decision-making and practical applications of ethics in society.

 View Full Course